jrb-s2c-github/atomika/README.md

 #### Ingress declaration

-An K8S Ingress routes endpoints to microservice endpoints exposed inside the cluster:
+A Kubernetes Ingress routes endpoints to microservice endpoints exposed inside the cluster:

 ```
 ingress: